If you’re anything like me you end up having the same thing for breakfast most days without realizing you haven’t branched out in months. Lame.

 Make these your everyday waffle and customize as you wish!
 If you do give them a try, be sure to take a picture and tag it #minimalistbaker on Instagram!
 I absolutely love seeing what you ladies and gents cook up.
 Cheers!

-- 1/4 cup olive, canola or melted coconut oil
+- 1/4 cup olive, avocado, or melted coconut oil

 - 1/4 cup agave nectar or maple syrup (or honey if not vegan)